 Sources of Data – U.S. Census

 The US Decennial census is the best and most accurate source for getting demographic data.
-In this section, we will give a brief overview of what the census is and how it gathers demographic data.
+This section will give a brief overview of what the census is and how it gathers demographic data.
 When you go to the census website or to American Fact Finder you will likely encounter two different studies.
 The decennial census is conducted every 10 years.
 In the census, every person in the U.S. is surveyed and asked a series of ten questions.
 The American Community Survey is conducted annually using a random sample of American residents and contains a much larger set of questions.

 When analyzing data from the Census, it is important to understand how the data are presented geographically.
 The Chart below shows the different geographical entities used in the census.

 The geographic unit you choose for your analysis will vary based on what it is you are analyzing.
-Typically, though, for project reviews you will be looking at block groups and tracts (avoid the use of blocks in most situations as the population within them is small and highly variable).
+Typically, though, for project reviews you will be looking at block groups and tracts.
 And for larger reviews, of statewide programs for instance, you may wish to use a larger geographical entity such as a county.

 American Fact Finder